AlexLipp/funmixer/README.md

 ## Installation

 The following assumes a UNIX operating systems.
-If running Windows OS you will need to install a [Linux subsystem](https://learn.microsoft.com/en-us/windows/wsl/about) or use such systems as
+If running Windows OS you will need to install a [Linux subsystem](https://learn.microsoft.com/en-us/windows/wsl/about) or use such emulators such as Anaconda prompt.
+I **strongly** advise installing using `conda`.

 First, *clone* the repository into a local directory: